Bitl/RBXLegacy-src/README.md

 RBXLegacy is a launcher and website for ROBLOX's clients from 2006 - 2012, designed so you can play offline, online and through LAN.

-This is the source code for RBXLegacy's launcher, installer and server.
-All of these source files are under the license specified in [LICENSE.MD](https://github.com/Bitl/RBXLegacy-src/blob/master/LICENSE.MD).
+This is the source code for RBXLegacy's launcher, installer, server, and Discord bot.
+All of these source files (except for the Discord bot) are under the license specified in [LICENSE.MD](https://github.com/Bitl/RBXLegacy-src/blob/master/LICENSE.MD).

 ## Installing